AN EXCLUSIVE WEEKLY COLUMN BY ITEM MAGAZINE, OFFERING AN ARRAY OF NEWLY SELECTED UNDERGROUND & MAINSTREAM MUSIC TO BRING MUSE TO YOUR MONDAYS!

 Make Me Feel has a funky guitar strum and beat, along Monáe’s falsetto voice; this one in particular, carries a very-very Prince vibe.
 She sings about her lover and how it's “so good, so good, so fucking real”, all that exudes the sexual power of the song.

 “You know I love it, so please don't stop it

 The visuals for the track are beautifully bright and diverse, in both style and ethnicity.
 They also show Monáe exploring sexual fluidity, featuring both a female and male interest.
 Her great fashion choices are also expressed in the video, as we always love seeing just what she is going to wear at every next big event.

 Django Jane is more of a hip-hip/rap song than what we have come to expect from Monáe.
 To sum it up in a nutshell, the song emphasizes a black feminist – she raps about her successes and her beliefs – all while referencing the film: Django Unchained.
 Monáe also talks about her past and how she has come a long way from working retail, to now making her next moves and making a name for herself in the entertainment industry.

 “Yeah, Gemini they still jammin'

-The visuals are still fashionable – and again, very Monáe – however it features more women and shows symbols of femininity alongside black pride.
+The visuals are still quite fashionable – and again, very Monáe – however, it features more women and shows symbols of femininity, alongside black pride.
 Janelle and her backup dancers wear different beautiful pantsuits and dashiki hats through the entire video.
 Rocking a disconnected ponytail held together by a gold ring was one of our favorite looks found among the ladies.

 Certainly both of these singles are something Prince would be proud to hear in his own music archive.